AppointmentGuru/AppointmentGuru-Website/_posts/2018-01-22-improved-support-for-medical-aid-codes-for-your-invoices.md

 ---
 # Improved support for entering your medical aid codes

-Today we released an update which makes it simpler, faster and easier to add medical aid details like ICD10 codes and process codes to your appointments.
+Today we released an update which makes it simpler, faster and easier to add medical aid details like ICD10 and process codes to your appointments.
 This is part of our drive to make invoicing as simple and seamless for you as possible.

-Our vision is to make you better and admin while spending less time doing it.
-Getting invoicing right is a large part of that vision.
-Today, we hope, we've taken an important step in that direction.
+Our vision is to make you better at admin while spending less time doing it - getting invoicing right is a large part of that vision.
+Today, we think we've taken an important step in that direction!

 ## What's improved